fastcat/wirelink/PROTOCOL.md

     otherwise forgets things and needs to be re-told them.
 * `m`: `Member`: An indicator that the peer is a valid member of the network
   * Value is empty (zero bytes)
+  * This fact is deprecated and should not be used.
+Instead the `MemberMetadata` fact should be used, with value payload with (embedded) length zero if no metadata is known.
 * `M`: `MemberWithMetadata`: An indicator that the peer is a valid member of the network, but with additional metadata
   * Value is the metadata structure including information about the peer,